StephenHanzlik/Enos/README.md

 # About

-This is the ruby on rail implimentaiton of the Mountain Snowpack app.
+This is the Ruby on Rails implimentaiton of the Mountain Snowpack app.
 Abandonded in favor of the Java implimentaiton found here: https://github.com/StephenHanzlik/EnosJava